avillela/otel-python-lab/docs/quickstart.md

 # Quickstart

 > 🚨🚨 **NOTE:** There is currently a bug that is preventing KinD from running in GitHub codespaces.
-To work around this, you can run this tutorial locally in VSCode using [dev containers](https://code.visualstudio.com/docs/devcontainers/tutorial).
-I have opened this issue with the KinD folks in the hopes of getting some sort of resolution: https://github.com/kubernetes-sigs/kind/issues/3748.
+The workaround has been to manually create the docker network and exclude the `--ipv6` flag before creating a the KinD cluster.
+This is already accounted for run you run the [setup script](../src/scripts/setup.sh), so no further action is required!
+You can track the issue [here](https://github.com/kubernetes-sigs/kind/issues/3748).

 ## Pre-requisites